 The design will probably trump the size of a tile in terms of selection; however, this is something worth considering.

 Regardless of whether you choose small mosaics or large-format feature tiles, you’ll find a large selection of each in our online store.
 So, be sure to check it out before shopping for splashback tiles elsewhere in Perth.

 I put the material last as customers generally fall in love with the design of a tile and care very little about the material, but like the tile’s size, it does need to be considered.

 Ceramic and porcelain tiles are the most popular choice with our customers.
 However, glass and marble are also quite popular.

 With a kitchen being such an integral part of any home, its design is very important.
-It will set the tone for the entire house design and if successful, can help sell a home.
+It will set the tone for the entire house design and, if successful, can help sell a home.

 If you looking for tiles suitable for splashbacks in Perth, then Ross’s Discount Home Centre is the only place you need to visit.
-We have hundreds of tiles to choose from that will help define your design style.
+We have hundreds of tiles to choose from to help define your design style.
 From mosaics to marble, porcelain to ceramic, you will find the exact tile you’re looking for in our extensive tile selection.
 Best of all, our tiles are all in stock and ready for immediate shipping.
-This means your splashback and kitchen can be complete in a jiffy!
+This means your splashback and kitchen can be completed in a jiffy!